St Pete Corrective Exercises & Rehabilitation Care

 "Input dictates output, Bad input yields bad output."

 Segments above and below an injury, either spinal or limb can become compromised due to fear, avoidance, and pain.
 Over time, this compensation can lead to pain or asymmetries in flexibility and strength, and will further exacerbate the issue.
 These alterations will create new movement patterns that have adapted to compensate for pain, and sometimes these movement patterns can last well beyond pain subsiding.
-The regressed exercises break down movemtns into basic component to rewire how the brain chooses, sequences, and coordinates motor patterns.
+The regressed exercises break down movements into basic components to rewire how the brain chooses, sequences and coordinates motor patterns.